Find Grad Schools

 34 Yearly Graduations

 The 6th most popular school in the country for psychiatric/mental health nursing majors who are seeking their master's degree is Hunter College.
 Roughly 24,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 34 people received their master's degree in psychiatric/mental health nursing from Hunter.
-Of these students, 71% were women and 58% were members of underrepresented racial-ethnic groups.
+Around 53% of these students were from an underrepresented racial-ethnic group, and 66% were women.

 29 Yearly Graduations

 The 7th most popular school in the country for psychiatric/mental health nursing majors who are seeking their master's degree is Indiana Wesleyan University - National & Global.
 Each year, around 10,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,680 per year, while in-state graduate students, on average, pay $9,731 per year.
+The average in-state tuition for full-time undergraduates is $8,632 per year, while in-state graduate students, on average, pay $9,438 per year.
 During the most recent year for which we have data, 29 people received their master's degree in psychiatric/mental health nursing from IWU.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+About 70% of this group were women, and 35% were students from an underrepresented racial-ethnic group.

 28 Yearly Graduations